meganduffy/Band-Project/README.md

 ### Existing Features

--Users can:
+**Users can:**
 - Listen to music
 - Watch videos
 - View photos
 - Sample and purchase music via iTunes
 - Join Mail List
 - Subscribe to Newsletter
 - View upcoming gigs
-    - Book 'The Monkees'
+- Book 'The Monkees' for commerical gigs
-    - Access 'The Monkees' Social Media accounts
+- Connect with 'The Monkees' Social Media presence
 - Contact them directly via phone, email and Skype
 - Responsive design with mobile use in mind

 ### Features Left to Implement